formkiq/docs.formkiq.com/docs/platform/migration-and-data-import.md

 - Use presigned upload flows for large files instead of loading files into memory.
 - Separate extraction, transformation, upload, and validation so each stage can be rerun.

-## FileSync CLI and CSV Import
+## FormKiQ CLI and CSV Import

-The [FileSync CLI](/docs/formkiq-modules/modules/filesync-cli) is useful when migration data can be prepared as CSV files or when files can be synchronized from a local directory or S3 location.
+The [FormKiQ CLI](/docs/formkiq-modules/modules/formkiq-cli) is useful when migration data can be prepared as CSV files or when files can be synchronized from a local directory or S3 location.

 The CSV import flow can load: